-Herpes simplex should be regarded as nothing more than a fairly trivial skin disease and in most cases there is no need to feel anxious or alarmed.
-Naturally things seem worst at first, especially when the infection is painful and it is accompanied by other signs of illness such as headache and fever, but it is important to remember that you will get better and that any recurrent episodes – if they occur at all – will be considerably smaller.
+Herpes simplex should be regarded as nothing more than a fairly trivial skin disease and in most cases, there is no need to feel anxious or alarmed.
+Naturally, things seem worst at first, especially when the infection is painful and it is accompanied by other signs of illness such as a headache and fever, but it is important to remember that you will get better and that any recurrent episodes – if they occur at all – will be considerably smaller.

 Try to ensure the affected area is left exposed to the air as much as possible.
 It is best to avoid wearing make-up and lipstick anywhere near cold sores.
 Some women feel tempted to use makeup to cover their sore but this can slow down the healing process.
 Genital herpes will also benefit from being left exposed as much as possible, so while resting in bed, don’t wear underwear.
 And when dressed, wear cotton underwear which is cooler and more comfortable than nylon, which may make you sweat.

-A local anesthetic cream such Xylocaine ointment can be very effective in reducing the pain.
+A local anesthetic cream such as Xylocaine ointment can be very effective in reducing the pain.
 Bought over the counter from pharmacies, anesthetic creams are suitable for oral, facial, and genital herpes.
-Some people find aloe Vera gel applied to the area to be very soothing – it also has skin-healing properties.
-The gel consists of an extract from the aloe Vera plant and can be bought from pharmacies and health food shops.
+Some people find Aloe Vera gel applied to the area to be very soothing – it also has skin-healing properties.
+The gel consists of an extract from the Aloe Vera plant and can be bought from pharmacies and health food shops.